codebuddies/codebuddies/contributing.md

 # The More Detailed Steps on Contributing:
 1. Say hello on the [#codebuddies-meta](https://codebuddiesmeet.slack.com/messages/codebuddies-meta/) channel in the Slack.
 Feel free to ask questions here, or to ask for someone to review your pull request.
-(If you don't have an account with the CodeBuddies Slack, please visit [codebuddies.org](http://codebuddies.org) to sign up.)
+(If you don't have an account with codebuddiesmeet.slack.com, please visit [codebuddies.org](http://codebuddies.org) to sign up.)
 2. [Install Meteor](https://www.meteor.com/install) if you don't already have it installed.
 3. Please star this repository!
 We need to reach 100 stars so that we can apply to the [Open Collective](https://opencollective.com/opensource/apply).
   [Edit - We're already there!
 But still star this repo, so others can hear about what we're doing!]